Kamen Rider Hibiki: Takeshi

 Real name Hitoshi Hidaka (日高 仁志, Hidaka Hitoshi), he is among the most seasoned Oni with a strong sense of ethics and believes in constantly training oneself to keep up with their strength while being somewhat of a mentor figure.
 He takes Asumu under his wing, helping in any way that includes giving him needed advice.

 Utilizing the Onkaku (音角) tuning fork, Hibiki can transform into Kamen Rider Hibiki.
 While transformed, he gains pyrokinesis, He also dual wields a pair of drumstick-like Ongekibou Rekka (音撃棒・烈火, Ongekibō Rekka) clubs.
 His personal vehicle is the Gaika (凱火) motorcycle.

-Later in the series, Hibiki gains the ability to assume power-up forms, which are as follows:
+Over the course of the series, he gains access to evolutions of his Rider form, which are as follows: